How to Choose the Right Conference Microphone For Your Meeting Room

 Boundary mics are fairly similar to gooseneck models.
 They are small and reasonably discreet and are usually mounted onto a table or desk.
 They’re able to pick up the sound in front of them brilliantly, but, again, will pick up background noise and multiple are required for optimal sound pick up.
 And, since they’re located on tables, they may transmit the sound of typing or shuffling papers which can deteriorate the overall sound quality and be distracting to delegates.

-Microphone units can revolutionise your conference experience.
+Microphone units can revolutionize your conference experience.
 Pair these with a gooseneck, and you can enjoy a wide variety of benefits that can complement your overall needs and requirements.

 Many microphone units come with USB charging, which is a great bonus for meetings or conferences that are ‘bring your own device’.
 In smaller units, such as the DDU103P, you can also utilise three-way voting electronic voting systems, perfect for streamlining a debate, along with high-quality speakers that deliver perfect sound.